tpxtron/website_skeleton/README.md

 * import the dumped `install.sql` into that database
 * add the database username and password to `backend/db.php`
 * use [Compass](http://compass-style.org/) to compile SASS to CSS (or otherwise it'll look shitty :-))
+* grep for "TODO" and fix whatever comes across your way :-)

 # Translations #